 - 1/2 cup of sourdough starter

 - 2 Tbsp maple syrup (optional)

 - 1/4 tsp salt

-- Mix the sourdough starter, almond milk, apple sauce, maple syrup, and oil in a large mixing bowl.
+- Mix the sourdough starter, water, apple sauce, maple syrup, and oil in a large mixing bowl.
 Stir in the flour, baking soda, cinnamon, and salt.
+I have tested this recipe with regular flour and GF flour.
 See the section above for notes on making gluten-free waffles.